ghoomfrog/universe/computer science/liteform.md

 item2
 ```

-where the key-value pairs are put under an anonymous table.
+where the key-value pairs are put under anonymous tables.

 ## Escape Sequences